The first Christmas

 Worship the true giver

-Since that first celebration long ago, people have forgotten what Christmas is really about.
+Since that first celebration long ago, people have forgotten what the holiday is really about.
 Instead of worshiping the original giver, which is God, people often worship the material gifts.
-The gifts exchanged at Christmas will soon lose their newness and their value, and often will be forgotten.
+The gifts exchanged will soon lose their newness and their value, and often will be forgotten.
 Try remembering what you were given for Christmas last year or the year before that.
 It is hard to remember, isn’t it?
 That is because the material gifts we exchange at Christmas don’t make a life changing impact on our lives.
 The Christmas traditions created by a materialistic society have corrupted the holiday’s true message.

 Please don’t get me wrong.
 I am not totally against the exchanging of gifts at Christmas.
 But, I believe if that is all our celebrating of Christmas means to us, we are seriously missing the true blessing of Christmas.
 True giving can be done all year long, and it does not have to be a material gift, even though it can be.
 True giving begins with a change in our hearts.
 It involves a giving of ourselves with the hope of helping someone and making their life better.